 The world’s climate and weather patterns are changing.
 Global temperatures are rising, causing more extreme weather events, like flooding and heatwaves.

-‘Adaptation’ involves changing the way we do things to prepare for the potential impacts of climate change.
-This means we will be better protected against negative impacts like flooding.
+‘Adaptation’ involves changing the way we do things to prepare for the potential effects of climate change.
+This means we will be better protected against consequences like flooding.
 It also means we’ll be better prepared for new opportunities, like the chance to grow different crops.

 The earlier we plan for adaptation, the less it will cost and the better equipped we will be to cope with potential changes.

 Understanding the risks: the UK climate change risk assessment